Germany Sees Record Death Toll On First Day Of New Lockdown - UrduPoint

 Her government has pressured the European Medicines Agency (EMA) to approve the Pfizer-BioNTech vaccine ahead of Christmas.

-German Health Minister Jens Spahn said Tuesday he hoped vaccinations would begin before the end of the year in Germany.
+Health authorities said Wednesday that vaccinations could begin on December 27, starting with residents in elderly care homes.

-"We will be able to return gradually to normal from the summer onwards," Spahn told broadcaster RTL on Wednesday.
+"We will be able to return gradually to normal from the summer onwards," Health Minister Jens Spahn told broadcaster RTL on Wednesday.

 But the chairman of the World Medical Association, German doctor Frank Ulrich Montgomery, expected containment measures to continue at least until Easter.